VegaL101/SQL-Queries-Lab/README.md

 Step 2:
-Retrieve login attempts on specific dates
+Retrieve login attempts on specific dates.

 A suspicious event occurred on 2022-05-09.
 Any login activity that happened on 2022-05-09 or on the day before needs to be investigated.
 The following code demonstrates how I created a SQL query to filter for login attempts that occurred on specific dates.